‘Young And The Restless’ Spoilers: Abby’s Relationship With Zach Puts Her In Danger, Will She Turn Up Missing?

 — Young and Restless (@YandR_CBS) August 31, 2017

 According to Soap Central, Abby doesn’t see the big picture.
-Abby is so focused on her feelings that she doesn’t see the signs that Zach isn’t on the up and up.
+She is so focused on her feelings that she doesn’t see the signs that Zach isn’t on the up and up.
 She wants things to work out so badly that she’s ignoring the warning signs.

 Not everyone is a fan of Zach.
-Young and the Restless spoilers suggest that Scott (Daniel Hall) doesn’t trust him and expressed concern that he may not be the prince charming he claims.
+Young and the Restless spoilers suggest that Scott (Daniel Hall) doesn’t trust him and expressed concern that he may not be the Prince Charming he claims to be.
 Abby chalks it up to Scott is trying to ruin a good thing for her, but a small part of her wonders if Scott is looking out for her.

-The Young and the Restless spoilers state Abby could be dancing with danger as she falls hard for Zach.
+The Young and the Restless spoilers state that Abby could be dancing with danger as she falls hard for Zach.
 If she doesn’t pull away soon, she could be in real trouble.
 When Abby finds out he is involved with the sex ring, he could lash out at her.

 Since Melissa Ordway will be going on maternity leave soon, is it possible she will turn up missing?
 It would be a similar exit Y&R gave Mishael Morgan for her maternity leave several years ago.